TomParisDE/tp-twitch-widget/readme.txt

 === TomParisDE Twitch Widget ===
 Contributors: TomParisDE
 Donate link: https://www.paypal.me/tomparis/
-Tags: twitch, api, widget, tomparis, tomparisde, twitch-widget, twitchtv, twitchtv-integration Requires at least: 3.5.1
+Tags: twitch, api, widget, tomparis, tomparisde, twitchtv Requires at least: 3.5.1
 Tested up to: 4.7.5
-Stable tag: 1.0.1
+Stable tag: 1.1.0
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Your TwitchTV Widget for Statistics and More!
+Your TomParisDE Twitch Widget for Blogs, Clan-, Fan- and Community Sites

 == Description ==

-The TomParisDE Twitch Widget for Wordpress plugin allows you to show your visitors your online or offline status from your twitch stream.
-You can also enter a lot more stream channels if will use it for a fansite or a clansite.
+The TomParisDE Twitch Widget for Wordpress allows you to show all your visitors your online or offline status from your twitch stream.
+You can also enter a lot more stream channel if want to.
+It´s also possible to add one game with or without a specific language, it´s very handy for a theme based Clan-, Fan- or Community Site.

 = Features =

+* *new* Add on specific Game with or without a language to show all Twitch Streamer
 * Show your online and offline status
 * Show your currently playing game
 * Show your online title